Satoshi-Okada/satoshi-okada.github.io/_pages/cv.md

 * M.S.
 Information Science and Technology, the University of Tokyo.
  <div style="text-align: right;">Apr.
 2020 – Mar.
 2022</div>
 * Ph.D Information Science and Technology, the University of Tokyo.
  <div style="text-align: right;">Apr.
-2022 -</div>
+2022 - present</div>

 Work experience
 ======
 * Apr.
 2016 - Sep.
-2020 Research Assistant at the University of Tokyo
+2020: Research Assistant at the University of Tokyo
-* Sep.
-2020 - Oct.
-2020 Research Intern at NTT Laboratory
+* Summer 2020: Research Intern at NTT Laboratory
 * Apr.
 2020 - Aug.
-2021 Teaching Assistant at the University of Tokyo
+2021: Teaching Assistant at the University of Tokyo
 * Oct.
 2020 - Mar.
-2021 Research Assistant at Toyo University
+2021: Research Assistant at Toyo University
 * Apr.
-2021 -           Project Researcher at Toyo University
+2021 - present:         Project Researcher at Toyo University

 Skills